DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPopover/1 Configuration/container.md

-The default container is defined during the widget's initialization.
-It is the viewport.
+The container is defined during the widget's initialization.
+The container by default is the viewport.
 If the viewport is not found, it is the body element.
 If the viewport and the body element are absent, the **container** is the parent element.